striblab/strib-svelte-vite-template/README.md

 To deploy to staging, run `npm run deploy-staging`.
 For production, run `npm run deploy-production`.
 This will upload to a typical path using your project's name, which is read from the root directory of your project (where `package.json` is located).

-The this template by default does not include article headers, footers, meta tags or tracking logic.
-This is best for in-article deployment via pym.js, where the parent page will already include these components.
+## Deploying to the website

+By default, this template expects the built app to be included on a Star Tribune article page via Pym.js.
+Pym.js configuration for the built app, i.e. the child page, is already handled by default in App.svelte.
+Find documentation for setting up the parent article [https://library.stribapps.com/team-specifics/digital-design-and-production/workflows-and-schemes/using-pym-to-manage-iframed-content-in-arc-articles](here).

+## Deploying offsite

-If you wish instead to publish the article entirely on the static server, this template includes the four components mentioned above.
+If you wish instead to publish the article entirely on the static server, this template includes header, footer, meta and tracking components.
 Header and footer components need no configuration — simply import them to the App.svelte component.
-Meta.svelte and GATracking.svelte components should also be included in the App.svelte component, and will require the complete data from `/src/config/seo.json` filled out and passed in to each component as a prop for proper tracking.
+Meta.svelte and GATracking.svelte components should also be included in the App.svelte component.
+Fill out the data inside `/src/config/seo.json` carefully for proper tracking and pass that data into Meta.svelte and GATracking.svelte as the `data` prop.
+If deploying offsite, there's no need to include the Pym.js code provided in the App.svelte component.